e-clipse-dev/text-adventure/outline.md

 Nothing else you can do about it, you have to go in.
 Once inside, you notice it’s a complete mess.
 They were definitely here.

-You see your son laid out on the ground, your spouse holding him.
+You see your child/spouse laid out on the ground, your spouse holding him.
 You don’t trust that your house could have been unscathed.
 You keep running, until all you can see is green.